Rogier van der Heide: Recent Architectural Lighting Design

-2014 - onwards: Zumtobel Group
+2014–onwards: Zumtobel Group

 15 September 2014 Zumtobel Group of Austria announced that Rogier van der Heide has been appointed at Chief Design Officer and Chief Marketing Officer as of 1 December 2014.
 Corporations such as Nike, Apple and many automotive manufacturers recognize the way design and marketing influence each other.
-Zumtobel Group, a global supplier of architectural lighting solutions, has decided to combine the two responsibilities in one position.
+Zumtobel Group, a supplier of architectural lighting, has decided to combine the two responsibilities in one position.